Lalatendusamal/Indian_Agriculture_in_Odisha_Crop-yield_prediction/README.md

 #Methodology

 Data Preprocessing is a method that is used to convert the raw data into a clean data set.
 The data are gathered from different sources, it is collected in raw format which is not feasible for the analysis.
 By applying different techniques like replacing missing values and null values.
 The final step on data preprocessing is the splitting of training and testing data.
 The data usually tend to be split unequally because training the model usually requires as much datapoints as possible.
 The training dataset is the initial dataset used to train ML algorithms to learn and produce right predictions (Here 80% of dataset is taken as training dataset).
-There are a lot of factors that affects the yield of any crop and its production.
-These are basically the features that help in predicting the production of any crop over the year.

 #Apply the ANN model: